Riteshjj/Introduction-to-data-science/README.md

 1- Business Understanding

-We investigated if North America was a better place to immigrate rather then Europe for a software developer.
+We investigated which developer and non developer are more satisfied with their job.

-For this we need to understand what is important to a person searching for a new job, things such as salary, salary growth, and satisfaction in what they do are important factors that determine which location is a better choice.
+For this we need to understand what can be the category for developers as there are multiple skills which are utilised by developers and on the other hand non developers can also be categorised. we also need to understand whihc profession is more in interesting and benefitial with respect to career growth.

-For this, we asked 3 questions:
+There are 3 folowing questions:
-- Which location has the highest salary?
+- Which developer has the highest salary?
-- Which location has the highest salary growth?
+- Which developer has the highest career satisfaction?
-- which location has the highest career satisfaction?
+- which non developer has the highest career satisfaction?

 2- Data Understanding

-The data comes from the stack overflow 2017 survey. the rows are the different respondants to the survey, and the columns are the answer to the survey questions.
-It contains data that comes as numerical, categorical and text.
-It has missing values and outliers as well.
+There are lots of information from the stack overflow survey. we focused on specific information and gathered the data which can help to analyse our findings.

 3- Prepare Data

-For the data preparation phase, we gathered the data, assessed it and then proceeded to clean it, focusing on our columns of interest, with python libraries of Numpy and Pandas
+we cleaned the data, filter the rows and split and trim the data for our requirement.

 4- Data Modeling